 Periodic review (audit) of case records conducted to ensure his or her personal progress in maintaining good records and improving case management skills

-Standards for education in case management may vary according to the teaching styles and clinical mentoring styles of various homeopathic programs.
-However, the educational standards below are met in an appropriate manner.
+Educational Standards

+It is expected that all education institutions teach the traditional case management strategies of Kent, Roberts, Close, Vithoulkas etc. Specific class time is devoted to understanding how these authors case management directives predominantly focus on Hahnemann’s 4th edition of the Organon.
+Specific instruction is devoted to the 5th and 6th editions and how those case management directives are different.
+At the end of the program students will be competent and confident in understanding the reasons for the differences in clinical case management directives.
+All healthcare professions require live clinic, in real time (not recordings or just paper cases) in their education where the student is required to demonstrate an understanding of the body of knowledge taught for that discipline such as case management skills.
+Additionally:

 The student shall read numerous well-respected homeopathic journals to observe the manner in which cases are recorded, noting the highest standards of accuracy, specificity, and comprehensiveness and the manner in which cases are managed.